a-karma/Bogor_Workshop/DAY_3/Session3.md

 ### Unrooted tree
 First we will look at the unrooted tree you generated.
 So under the tree file box, navigate to your unrooted `.treefile` and click upload.
 Alternatively you can copy the newick format tree at the bottom of the `.iqtree` file into the text box.

-> Exercise one
+> `Exercise one`
 >
 > Use the control panel on the right to make your unrooted tree look like this example below

 ![iTOL_unrooted_renamed](../IM/iTOL_unrooted_renamed.png)

 ### Rooted tree
 Now lets do the same for the rooted tree, in a different browser window so you can compare.
 The first thing to do is specify the root.
+Then we will colour the samples by region to identify if the populations form monophyletic clades.

-> Exercise
+> `Exercise two`
 >
-> By hovering over the samples, root the tree by the correct sample
+> By hovering over the samples, root the tree by the correct sample and colour by region using the `pop_file.txt`

 It is possible to add colours for regions, change and format lines etc, but for speed we will just compare the clustes we see on our tree to the metadata file.
 If you finish the session, this is something you can play around with.
 But for now, open your population metadata file, ('pop_file.txt') which contains the sample IDs and regions